-I prepared the following land acknowledgement for a forthcoming presentation on the Erie Canal.
+I prepared the following land acknowledgement for a presentation on the Erie Canal.
 I would appreciate your comments and suggestions.

 ~ Sandy Schuman